facg3/memegames/README.md

 # memegames
-it's not enough to view memes
+It's not enough to view memes.. it is now time to play them :D